Maryville leases land for Mozingo monument sign - Nodaway News

 The event will begin and end at the parking lot west of the First United Methodist Church, 102 North Main Street.
 Maryville Public Safety will provide road blockage on the corner of Fourth Street and Buchanan Street.
 The entry fee is a toy for the Toys for Tots program.

-The council went into an executive session for legal action, causes of action or litigation.
+The council went into a closed session for legal action, causes of action or litigation.

 Facebook Comments